 The sumo deadlift is far easier on the lower back as you don’t need to hinge from the hips as much as you would during the conventional deadlift.
 This decreases the shear forces acting on your back and places more force through your quads, glutes, and hamstrings.

+Yes, you should do both sumo and conventional deadlift.
 I’m a massive fan of variation and believe performing both types of deadlifts through your training program will give you the best of both worlds.
+Using both variations, will iron out any gaps in your physique.

 Have a read-through and see which type of deadlift is best for you and your goals.